 In this 2017 talk, Daniel Dewey presents Open Philanthropy Project's work and thinking on advanced artifical intelligence.
 He also gives an overview over the field, distinguishing between strategic risks - related to how influential actors will react to the rise of advanced AI systems - and misalignment risks - related to whether AI systems will reliably do what we want them to do.
-At the very end you will find an added section on what you can do to help.

 The transcript below is lightly edited for readability.

 I'm the program officer at the Open Philanthropy Project in charge of potential risks from advanced AI.
 This is an area we're spending a lot of our senior staff time on recently, so I wanted to give an update on the work that we're doing in this area, how we think about it, and what our plans are going forward.

 So, there are four basic concepts that I want to really make sure to drive home during the course of this talk, and if you watch out for these, I think they'll help you understand how we're thinking about this area.

 I think there are a lot of different ways to frame potential risks from advanced AI that can inform different kinds of approaches and interventions and activities.
 And it can be a bit hard to understand why we're doing the things we're doing without understanding the way we're thinking about them.
 Also, I should mention, I didn't really frame this talk up as the perfect introduction to this area if you're not already somewhat familiar.

 - Transformative AI, which is how we think broadly about the impacts that AI could have in the future that we care most about affecting our activities;

 - Strategic risks, having to do with how the most influential actors in the world will react to the prospect of transformative AI;

 - Misalignment risks, which have to do with being able to build AI systems that reliably do what their operators want them to do;